Farewell 3d and 6d, hello rationing

 A second edition of the customer magazine Good Things to Know was published in 1940.
 Its tone had changed, focusing on military insignia, aircraft recognition, make do and mend and air raid precautions.
 Buried among its content was a short announcement that the war had necessitated a rise in prices so that a full range could be offered.

-A few of the lines featured in the brochure had gone up by a halfpenny (approx ¼p).
-The sky did not fall, and gradually the increases became more pronounced.
+A few lines featured in the brochure had gone up by half a penny (approx ¼p).
+The sky did not fall, opening the door for steeper rises..

 Introducing a wider range of prices made life hard for the staff.
 They did not have the benefit of 'adding up' cash registers, and were expected to tot up purchases in their heads or using a simple ready reckoner table, showing all the combinations of three and six pence.